The Garden Grazer

 Instructions

-• Cook the quinoa: place 1 cup quinoa (rinsed and drained) in a small saucepan with 1 1/2 cups water (or vegetable broth for more flavor).
+• Cook quinoa: Place 2/3 cup quinoa (rinsed and drained) in a medium saucepan with 1 cup water (or vegetable broth for more flavor).
 Bring to a light boil over medium-high heat.
-Then reduce heat to medium-low, cover, and simmer for 15-20 minutes.
+Then reduce heat to medium-low, cover, and simmer for 15 minutes or until water is absorbed.
+Fluff with a fork.

-• When quinoa is done cooking, let cool for a few minutes.
-Then place all salad ingredients in a large bowl.
+• Assemble salad: When quinoa is done cooking, let it cool for a few minutes.
+Then add it to the bowl with the veggies.

-• Pour dressing over top and toss well to combine.
+• Add dressing: Pour dressing over the top and toss well to combine.
 Taste and adjust flavors if desired.
+(Add more salt, vinegar, lemon juice, herbs, etc.)

-• Can serve immediately or chill covered in the refrigerator for a few hours to let flavors intensify.
-(Also great served with diced avocado!)
+• Serving: You can serve this dish immediately or let it chill covered in the refrigerator for a few hours to let the flavors intensify.

 Notes

-Yield: Recipe makes about 8 cups salad.
-(Halve recipe if desired.)
+Yield: Recipe makes about 8 heaping cups salad.
+(It's a large batch so reduce if desired.)

-Flavors: Add Kalamata olives, roasted red pepper, or vegan feta for extra flavor.
+Variations: Add avocado, vegan feta cheese crumbles, Kalamata olives, roasted red pepper, or a dollop of dairy-free pesto for extra flavor.

 Nutrition Per Serving (Estimate)